 f.
 Stay provision: Whether the order shall be stayed if appealed.

 2. Time for decision: An NABR panel shall issue its decision within fifteen (15) days after the hearing concludes.
 The panel shall render a written opinion no later than thirty (30) days after the hearing concludes, or after the submission of any post-hearing documentation to the panel.
-National Office Management shall promptly forward NABR decisions and opinions to all interested parties.
+National Office Management shall promptly forward NABR decisions and opinions to all interested parties, which such time shall not exceed fourteen (14) business days for the respondent.

 3. Budgetary Impact: If implementing any NABR panel decision and opinion would have a significant budgetary impact on USATF, the CEO and the Budget Committee shall review it and report their findings to the Board within thirty (30) days after the opinion is issued.
 In these circumstances, the decision and opinion shall not become final and binding unless and until approved by the Board.
 The Board shall determine to what extent any NABR decision and opinion having a significant budgetary impact on USATF may be prudently implemented, and may remand the matter back to the NABR panel for modification based on budgetary directives.